cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

     1. Remove the placeholder password from the connection string.

-    1. Construct the full connection string by providing the paths to `sslrootcert` (the cluster's public CA certificate), `sslcert` (the client's public certificate, which must be signed by the same CA), and `sslkey` (the client's private key).
+    1. Construct the full connection string by providing the paths to `sslrootcert` (the cluster's public CA certificate), `sslcert` (the client's public certificate, which must be signed by the CA specified in `sslrootcert`), and `sslkey` (the client's private key).

         Refer to: [Provision your cluster's PKI hierarchy ](#provision-your-clusters-pki-hierarchy).